Chayandev/fullstack_practice/React_CC/notes.md

 JSX stands for **JavaScript XML**.
 It is a **syntax extension** to JavaScript that allows developers to write HTML-like syntax directly within JavaScript code.
 JSX provides a cleaner and more intuitive way to describe the structure of the user interface.

+**_in JSX using {} syntax we can add any varibale to ou compoents, even we can perfom any mathamatical operation inside this , even we can call fucntion inside this_**

+##### React dose not render 'false' 'null', 'undefined' or 'NaN' in the dom , These values , when used in JSX , will result in nothing being displayed.How ever '0' ans empty string(`""`) are exception:

+- **`0`** is rendered in the DOM becuase it is considered a valid React node.also the empth string is also considerd as valid node.

 ---

 ## Why Use JSX?